Home Distance Learning Are NUJS on-line courses illegal? IPleaders, ex-SJA prez Arjun Agarwal argue out each facet of the case

 By July of the last 12 months, NUJS Kolkata’s intervening time administration had unilaterally shut down its distance, getting to know certificates courses contractually provided with the aid of all third parties.

-leaders have furnished the subsequent precis of its role:
+Leaders have furnished the subsequent precis of its role:

 No students had been admitted as soon as the guidelines were in force.